 As an environmental engineering major, you will begin your study with an extensive series of foundation courses in science and mathematics, and two introductory courses specific to civil and environmental engineering.
 At the upper division level, you will take advanced courses in specific topics in environmental and water resources engineering.
 These courses will include subjects such as water and wastewater treatment, analysis of chemical fate and transport in natural environments, modeling of hydrologic and atmospheric flows, and water resources management.

-*The Environmental Engineering major started in 2017 and has not yet undergone accreditation review, therefore students who are interested in majoring in Environmental Engineering are highly encouraged to double major in Civil Engineering.
+*The Environmental Engineering major started in 2017 and has not yet undergone accreditation review.
+Therefore students who are interested in majoring in Environmental Engineering are highly encouraged to double major with Civil Engineering.